Found an injured or dead bird? Visit this page.

 Birds have been migrating for millennia -- why don’t they learn to avoid buildings?

 As the human population grows, we build more and more structures, and the areas that are attractive to humans—riverbanks, coasts, shorelines—are birds’ traditional migratory pathways.
-Our built environment is proving to be more and more of a challenge to migrating birds.
+Our built environment is proving to be a big challenge to migrating birds.
 Back to top of page

 If buildings are so dangerous, why don’t we see piles of dead birds on the sidewalk each day?